 Does that sound familiar?

-When you get sucked into these big hosting operators, just know that their real goal is to sell you more and more stuff.
-It’s evident from the moment you log into your hosting account.
-Your control panel will be flooded with ads for upgrades and add-ons.
-Poor performance and reliability actually play into their hand.
-They know that most people don’t know anything about web servers, CPU cycles, bandwidth, RAM, PHP resource limits, load balancing, or resource distribution.
-And that makes it easy to blame your WordPress site for problems that crop up; like slow performance, errors, and other serious issues.
-They don’t tell you that your site is being loaded onto a server with hundreds or thousands of other user accounts—running WordPress, Drupal, Joomla, and heaven knows what else—and that there is no way the server can adequately support the load of all of those web sites.
-If you don’t finally get angry enough to move to another host (which is no fun either), you will waste countless hours battling hosting support.
-Their responses will continue to encourage you to upgrade to higher-tier hosting plans.
-I had a business owner tell me that, while using a very popular hosting company, she was talked into moving her site up three tiers in 18 months, trying to deal with performance issues.
-She then moved to another equally bad host, before being lured back to her original host by an offer she couldn’t refuse on the highest-tier hosting plan they had.
-After graduating from a $5 per month starting plan to a $179 per month premium plan, she found that down time on the site actually went up and her pages were loading so slowly that she finally shut the site down.
+I had a business owner tell me that, while using a very popular hosting company, she was talked into moving her site up three tiers in 18 months, just trying to deal with slow performance issues.
+She then moved to another equally bad host, before being lured back to her original host, by an offer she couldn’t refuse, on the highest-tier hosting plan they had.
+After graduating from a $5 per month starting plan to a $179 per month premium plan, she found that down time on the site actually increased and her pages were loading so slowly that she finally shut the site down.

-How to make sure you get the right WordPress hosting plan
+How to choose the best WordPress hosting

-- Linux – CentOS 64 or Ubuntu Server 64
+- Latest Linux – CentOS 64 or Ubuntu Server 64 (No Windows)

-- NGINX 1.9 or Apache 2.4
+- NGINX Latest and/or Apache 2.4+

-- PHP 7.0 with option for PHP 7.1
+- PHP 7.2& with option for PHP 7.3

-- MySQL 5.6 or higher
+- MySQL 5.7

-- Prepacked latest version of WordPress
+- Prepacked with latest version of WordPress

 - Strong security policy with a written guarantee

 WordPress Hosting Minimum PHP Resource Requirements